emote/tools/README.md

 This will generate a SOAP-service-based subproject.
 Before running this, you must use the getWsdl command to load WSDL-based definitions into your subproject.

-## undeploy

-emote undeploy theme [themeName]

-This will undeploy the theme with the supplied name (defaults to "default" if themeName is omitted).

-emote undeploy app taskletId

-This will undeploy the application with the supplied taskletId (which is the unique identifier by which an application known).

-Example:

-    emote undeploy app ec-HelloWorld

 # Credentials